-The Scheme has adopted all mandatory standards and amendments for the financial year beginning 1 July 2021.
-Adoption of these standards and amendments has not had any material effect on the financial position or performance of the Scheme.
+The Scheme has adopted all mandatory standards and amendments for the financial year beginning 1 July 2022.
+Adoption of these standards and amendments has not had any material effect on the financial statements of the Scheme.

 Interest Rate Benchmark Reform - Phase 2: Amendments to AASB 4, AASB 7, AASB 9, AASB 16 and AASB 139 (effective for annual reporting periods beginning on or after 1 January 2021)